Seema Bhatt is an Associate in Minami Tamaki’s Personal Injury Group.

 Prior to Minami Tamaki, Ms. Bhatt worked at a personal injury firm in Los Angeles where she was lead counsel on two jury trials and second counsel on two others.
 She also achieved and assisted in the negotiation of large settlements for her clients, including a three-million-dollar settlement with the City of Manhattan Beach involving a woman blinded by a flying disc golf.

-She was selected as a Northern California Super Lawyer Rising Star in 2017 and 2018.
+She was selected as a Northern California Super Lawyer Rising Star from 2017 to 2019.
 Fewer than 2.5 percent of lawyers in the region are named to this Rising Stars list.
 Several of Ms. Bhatt’s cases were recognized by Top Verdict’s Top 100 Settlements in California in 2016 and by Leaders in the Law in its 2017 “Northern California’s Leading Lawyers” publication.

 Ms. Bhatt was born and raised in Raleigh, North Carolina, and spent her high school and college years in Northern California.
 She majored in Psychology with a minor in Biological Sciences from U.C.
 Davis, and attended law school at Wake Forest in Winston-Salem, North Carolina where she graduated cum laude in May, 2010.
 In law school, Ms. Bhatt was a member of Law Review and the Intellectual Property Law Journal and received the Cali Excellence for the Future Awards for the highest grades in several courses.